andreaharit/05-immoeliza-ml-Andrea/README.md

 ![Year construction and state of construction is dropped](img/drop_constr_year_state_const.png)

 In conclusion, the random tree regressor was the best scoring model by dropping only the "construction_year" column.
+With the metrics of:

 |   R2 |	RMSE (€) | MAE (€)|
 | ----- | ------- | ---------- |
 | 0.695 | 80150.5 | 59687.4 |